cameronnapoli/reddit-news-fetch/DOCUMENTATION.md

 `REDDIT_CLIENT_SECRET` : Client secret from your registered Reddit App.

+`FETCH_COUNT` : Number of articles to fetch.

 ## Create Cloudwatch Daily Trigger

 I used cloudwatch to trigger this task once daily.
-This cron expression will configure the trigger to run once daily at 9AM: `0 16 * * ? *`.
+This cron expression will configure the trigger to run once daily at 9AM:

+    0 16 * * ? *